jorgebucaran/hyperapp/README.md

 Whenever you click or move the mouse anywhere on the screen, press or release a key, scroll the document view, or move across a touch surface, the browser will fire an event you can listen to.
 You can react to the browser's window or tab losing and gaining focus; for example, when the user looks away, you may want to cancel an expensive subscription, pause video or audio, and so on.

 In this section you'll learn to respond to mouse and keyboard input, and sync up with the browsers natural refresh rate to create an interactive game.
-Even if you're goal is not building games, taming the mouse and keyboard will be useful when registering application-wide keyboard shortcuts, implementing a drag and drop feature, and detecting when the user clicks outside of an element.
+Even if your goal is not building games, taming the mouse and keyboard will be useful when registering application-wide keyboard shortcuts, implementing a drag and drop feature, and detecting when the user clicks outside of an element.

 Let's start off with a couple of questions.
 What are the current mouse coordinates and what key was pressed?
 To begin, we'll need the [`@hyperapp/events`] core package, so make sure to install it first.
 Then, import the `onKey